 Often people who have toenail problems are slow to treat them because they are used to the pain and symptoms and have learned to live with them.
 The main issue with toenail problems is that they are slow to develop and before you know it, you can have a very serious infection that can spread to each and every toe and even to your other foot.

 The main and determining factor of the severity of an infection is early detection.
 This means regularly inspecting your toes to keep an eye on toenail problems.
 Caring for your feet is essential and taking the time to properly trim nails is of the utmost importance.
 Nails should never be cut at sharp angles or torn off.
 They need to be carefully trimmed, straight across.
 In addition, you should keep your eye on the coloration of your nails.
 If you notice that they are a strange color, including yellow, brown, white or black, this can be an indication of an infection.

-Once toe nail problems develop, they can be difficult to treat.
+Once toenail problems develop, they can be difficult to treat.
 Topical ointments may prove effective because they can be absorbed through the nail and into the nail bed.
-The reason they are so effective is because the nail may be thickened due to the infection.
-There are also oral medications that can be very effective, but the ones prescribed by a doctor can have some very serious side effects, and require close monitoring by your medical professional.
+The reason they are so effective is that the nail may be thickened due to the infection.
+There are also oral medications that can be very effective, but the ones prescribed by a doctor can have some very serious side effects and require close monitoring by your medical professional.